openfaas/openfaas-cloud/docs/DEV.md

 - "Repository contents" read-only
 - "Commit statuses" read and write

-Now select only the "push" event.
+* Now select only the "push" event.

+* Where can this GitHub App be installed?

+Any account

+* Save the new app.

-Now download the private key for your GitHub App which we will use later in the guide for allowing OpenFaaS Cloud to write to commit statuses when a build passes or fails.
+* Now download the private key for your GitHub App which we will use later in the guide for allowing OpenFaaS Cloud to write to commit statuses when a build passes or fails.

 The GitHub app will deliver webhooks to your OpenFaaS Cloud instance every time code is pushed in a user's function repository.
 Make sure you provide the public URL for your OpenFaaS gateway to the GitHub app.
 Like:
 `http://my.openfaas.cloud/function/github-push`